 There are two types of extrathyroidal extension:

-Why is this important?
-Macroscopic (gross) extrathyroidal extension increases the tumour stage (see Pathologic stage below) and is associated with worse prognosis.
+Macroscopic (gross) extrathyroidal extension is important because it increases the tumour stage (see Pathologic stage below) and is associated with a worse prognosis.
 Microscopic extrathyroidal extension does not change the tumour stage.

-Why is this important?
 Vascular invasion is important because tumour cells that enter a blood vessel are more likely to spread to other parts of the body.
-The movement of tumour cells from the tumour to another part of the body is called a metastasis.
+The movement of tumour cells from the tumour to another part of the body is called metastasis.

 Lymphatics are small thin vessels that provide a way for fluids and cells to leave a tissue.
 Lymphatics are found all over the body.
 Tumour cells that enter a lymphatic vessel are able to spread to other parts of the body, in particular lymph nodes.

-Why is this important?
 Lymphatic invasion is important because tumour cells that enter a lymphatic space are more likely to spread to lymph nodes or other parts of the body.
-The movement of tumour cells from the tumour to another part of the body is called a metastasis.
+The movement of tumour cells from the tumour to another part of the body is called metastasis.

 A margin is the tissue that has to be cut by the surgeon to remove the thyroid gland from your body.
 A margin is considered positive when there are cancer cells at the very edge of the cut tissue.
 A negative margin means there were no cancer cells seen at the cut edge of the tissue.